ConwayC1987/Portfolio-1/README.md

 ![History page image](/assets/images/history_pg.jpg "Website history page")
 ## Video

-- It was decided to introduce a video for user that wanted to learn more about Newgrange.
+- A video was added for user that wanted to learn more about Newgrange.

 ![Image of the video](/assets/images/video.jpg "Video on the bottom of the history page")